-Listening to a health podcast is one thing, but can you actually apply what you learned?
-So many of us have the health knowledge but lack the skills to apply it.
-In this episode, Dave and previous guest Claudia Wilson share the building blocks for a perfect meal- concrete examples that you can use today.
+No matter how knowledgeable you are about nutrition, if you go into the kitchen without a plan there’s a very good chance you end up eating the most convenient meal, instead of the most nutritious meal.
+In this post, Dave and previous guest Claudia Wilson share the building blocks for a perfect meal- concrete examples that you can use today.
 Their goal was to help you create your own collection of meals that are simple and delicious, so you’ll actually want to eat them!
-Even professionals like health coaches and nutritionists need a plan to fall back on.

 These meals focus on satiety and optimal nutrition in the easiest way possible!
 Claudia Wilson’s “One Two Punch” meal formula is: 1 fist sized portion of protein + 1 fist sized portion of carbohydrates.
 The best time to eat is when you’re hungry, and this formula gives you what you need while keeping you full for longer.
 Keep this in mind as you create great tasting meals that you really love!
 Click below to listen, or read on to see the highlights!